FONDS DE SOLIDARITÉ

 Priority will be given to candidates who are session organizers or will present a paper at the Congress.

-The applicant and beneficiary are obliged not to violate the rules of professional ethics and the sponsors’ reputation.
+The applicant and beneficiary are obliged to respect both the rules of professional ethics and the sponsors’ reputation.

 If you wish to submit an application for assistance, you should do it before you start the registration procedure.